Pages de Jean Kempf — Université Lumière - Lyon 2 — Département d'études du monde anglophone

 Students are expected to prepare for class by reading the assigned material (see links to relevant pages in the syllabus).

-The final written exam will consist in 2 essay questions on the issues discussed in class.
+The final written exam will consist in one or two essay questions on the issues discussed in class.

 Basic bibliography: